 While some group plans might pay an extra benefit for accidental deaths, most do not offer the many choices of riders provided by individual plans.

 Life insurance issued through a group plan is contingent on being employed by the company or a member of the organization sponsoring the plan.
 If that changes, you lose your coverage.

 There is also usually an annual renewal process for group plans and there is no guarantee that the employer, organization or even the insurance company will renew the group coverage.
 And at any time, your rates can increase under group insurance.

 Individual life policies cannot be changed as long as you own the policy and pay the premium.
 This includes the premium amount and death benefit.
 The insurer cannot cancel the policy, either, as long as you pay your premiums.

 Most people starting out in life consider a group life insurance policy more than adequate for their current needs.
 After all, people in the early stages of their careers may not have a spouse or dependents, or even a mortgage that would need to be paid off.
 The thinking goes that you can settle for a minimum group policy now, then upgrade to an individual policy as your needs change.

-Like with disability insurance, life insurance is always more affordable the younger you are when you apply.
+Like with physician disability insurance, life insurance is always more affordable the younger you are when you apply.
 Therefore, it’s never going to be more affordable than it will be right now.
 Plus, if you buy a term or whole life policy, that premium amount will remain the same for as long as you own the policy.

 Also keep in mind what will happen if you are diagnosed with cancer or other serious illness between now and the time you’re ready for an individual policy.
 Your insurance will cost considerably more because a chronic illness brings more risk of death.